fanfly/note-set/README.md

 # Set Theory
 Notes for the course "Set Theory", instructed by Hsueh-I Lu in Spring 2021.
-One can download the latest version of the PDF file on the [release page](releases).
+The latest version can be downloaded from the releases page.